 The best way is to come along to one of our roll-up sessions.
 For roll-ups, dress is informal but you do need a pair of flat soled shoes - a pair of old trainers without much tread left would be OK - so that you don't damage the green.
 Open sandals are not suitable, for safety reasons.
 Other than that, we can lend you all the equipment you need.
 You don't need to pay any membership or other fees until you decide that you want to take up the game.
-If you get in touch with us first, we can arrange that there will be a qualified coach on hand to show you the basics.
+Club coaches are available by appointment during roll-ups and at other times.
+Please get in touch with us first, so that we can arrange that there will be a qualified coach on hand to show you the basics.

 What's a roll-up?

 They vary a bit from club to club, but at Loudwater they are very informal sessions for club members held on Thursday evenings starting at 6pm.
 You just come along and play with whoever else has turned up.
 There is no dress code and no charge.